The Benefits of Sadhana Practice

 - The third pillar is learning meditation–the realization of one’s own nature.

 Rinpoche points out that every sādhana is structured within this framework that consists of:

 - Main part

 These texts contain very profound meaning.
-Moreover, these practice condense the entire Buddhist path, from the teachings of the general vehicle through to teachings on the nature of mind.
+Moreover, these practices condense the entire Buddhist path, from the teachings of the general vehicle through to teachings on the nature of mind.
 Rinpoche describes sādhana as the “essence of tantra”.
 Once we understand the benefits, we will be inspired to do these practices every day.
 But, we need to know what the practice contains and why it is important.
-In this way we will want to reach accomplishment through these practices.
+In this way, we will want to reach accomplishment through these practices.